teaching-on-testbeds/k8s-ml/index.md

 docker ps
 ```

-There would be many container running but see the container 10.10.1.1:5000/my-app:0.0.1 it's i'd will be in the forst column.
+There would be many container running but see the container 10.10.1.1:5000/my-app:0.0.1 it's i'd will be in the first column.

 This exercise is complete here.